agrosner/DBFlow/usage2/ModelsAndGettingStarted.md

 ```

 As a convenience (and recommended for most uses), you should extend `BaseModel`, which provides the default implementation.
-You can also reference this file if for some reason you must implement `Model`. **Also** you don't need to directly extend `BaseModel`, in fact you can extend other tables to combine their columns.
+If for some reason you must implement `Model`, you should reference its implementation. **Also** you don't need to directly extend `BaseModel`, in fact you can extend other tables to combine their columns.
 However those fields must be package-private, public, or private with accessible java-bean getters and setters.

 An example: